-Vasectomy is a very safe, low-risk procedure, but with any surgery some complications can occur.
+- Vasectomy is a very safe, low-risk procedure, but with any surgery some complications can occur.
 Mild bruising is the most common reaction.
-We recommend wearing tight underpants or a jock strap for the first few days after the vasectomy to lower your chances of bleeding.

-Other rare complications include: infection (very rare and can be treated with antibiotics), a painful bump on the vas (sperm granuloma), and bleeding into the scrotum causing a collection of blood (scrotal hematoma).
+Wear tight underpants or a jock strap for the first few days after the vasectomy to lower your chances of bleeding. - Other rare complications include: infection (very rare and can be treated with antibiotics), a painful bump on the vas (sperm granuloma), and bleeding into the scrotum causing a collection of blood (scrotal hematoma).
 Several weeks after the procedure some people have pain in the testes that lasts a few days (about 5%).
 This resolves with ibuprofen or naproxen.
 Chronic pain is very rare (about 0.1-1%).

-Pregnancy after vasectomy is rare.
+Additionally, there is a very rare chance that the tubes can grow back together after a vasectomy. - Pregnancy after vasectomy is rare. - Vasectomy does not cause health problems.